 Following King Louis XVI’s execution on 21 January 1793 and Queen Marie Antoinette’s execution on 16 October 1793, both bodies were taken to the Madeleine cemetery, where they were unceremoniously buried.

 After Marie Antoinette’s execution, the gravediggers had just started their lunch, and her body and head were left unattended on the grass.
-During this time, Madame Tussaud was able to sculpt the Queen’s face, but this particular model never went on public exhibition.
 Two weeks after her burial, the bill came – six livres for the coffin and 15 livres and 35 sous for the grave and the gravediggers.2

 When the exhumation began, Marie Antoinette’s body was found first – deteriorated into a heap of bones.
 Reportedly her skull was intact, and a member of the exhumation party recognised it by the unique shape of her mouth.
 Some of her hair was also still present, as were the two elastic garters that she had worn to her execution.
 The following morning, the remains of King Louis XVI were also uncovered.3

 The remains briefly remained in a house near the cemetery before prayers were said, and they were sealed up in new coffins with appropriate inscriptions.
 On 21 January 1815, a procession brought the King and Queen to the Cathedral of Saint-Denis.
 Coincidentally, it was also the 21st anniversary of King Louis XVI’s execution.
 Nowadays, the couple is commemorated in the main church by a sculpture.
 Their remains are in the necropolis, marked by a black marble slab.